 When Mahon’s father Peter died in 1938, only two years after his retirement from Customs, one obituary recalled the death of his son at the Custom House in 1921 (even if the circumstances shown were incorrect).
 Mrs Hannah Lawless lived until 1946.
 It was a sad irony that her lost son Mahon, the only Lawless in the extended family to die a violent death, had not been an active participant in the Irish Revolution.

 It has emerged that a first cousin of Mahon’s, Cormac Lawless, died building the Burma Railway for his Imperial Japanese captors during WW2 in totally inhumane conditions (depicted in the film The Bridge Over the River Kwai).
-Aged 23, he was captured while serving as a Warrant Officer/Flight Sergeant with the RAF’s 206 Squadron when Java fell.
+Aged 23, he was captured while serving as a Warrant Officer/Flight Sergeant with the RAF’s 206 Squadron on the fall of Java (then part of Dutch East Indies, now Indonesia).
 Cormac, the son of James V. Lawless (a brother of the T.D.) and Mary Dowling, died from cholera on 9 July 1943 in Hintok Valley POW Camp No. 1, Thailand.
 He is buried in Kanchanaburi War Cemetery with an Irish blessing on his headstone (With thanks to Peter Rooney, the member of the extended Lawless family mentioned above).